nmshd/documentation/_docs_integrate/11-connector-configuration.md

     Define the API-Key the Connector should use to authenticate requests.

+    The API-Key can be chosen arbitrarily and has to be sent with every request in the `X-API-KEY` HTTP-Header.

+    There are no limitations regarding the allowed characters.
+We recommend using an API-Key that is at least 20 characters long.

+    The API-Key protects your Connector from unauthorized access and should therefore be kept secret.

 ## `modules`

 Every module can be enabled or disabled by passing true / false to `enabled`.